joustava/CarND-Behavioral-Cloning-Project/README.md

 At the end of this process, the vehicle is able to drive autonomously around track one without leaving the road.

+[TBD] explain plots

+- convergence over epochs (slope).
+- plateau of the line
+- over-learning the training data (inflection for validation line).

 Future experiments:

 [TBD ]Then size of set and removing duplication (losts of images similar as they are made fractions of seconds from each other), try sampling 50% before augmenting